raggleton/CMSSW-CI/README.md

 - `--name myCI` is to give it a name, so you can refer to it e.g. in `docker exec` or `docker rm`.
 - `-i` is for interactive mode, so you can see what it's doing.
 - `-t` is  to allocate a pseudo-tty.
-- `-v $PWD:/app` maps the current dir to `/app` in the image - you can edit on local machine and changes will be shown in container.
+- `-v $PWD:/app` maps the current dir to `/app` in the image - you can edit on local machine and changes will be shown in container. (although doesn't appear to work...)
 - `mycmssw` is the tag you used in the `build` command above.

 In this example, we setup CMSSW, checkout a package, run a simple CMSSW config, and inspect the output file.